vraoresearch/ZF2_tutorial/AA_Sample/README.md

 Please note that you need to have an API account with Yahoo befor this will work but it should enable the Yahoo link when you go to the registration form "sign-up" link.

-*The procedure to register for a Client ID and Secret key is outside the scope of this How-To curently.*
+*The procedure to register for a Client ID and Secret key is outside the scope of this How-To currently.*

 ## 3. Install BjyAuthorize
 Follow the instructions on the Github page to install BjyAuthorize.
 The instructions will require you to create two new database tables.